What Is an Estate Sale and How Does It Work?

-Consider help from the pros
+Consider help from professional estate sale companies

 A well-executed estate sale usually requires substantial advance planning and independent parties, says Julie Hall, director of the American Society of Estate Liquidators (ASEL).
-"These can involve emotionally charged situations, such as sudden death, divorce, or chronic, long-term illness," she says.
-People who wait too long "may find themselves in a crisis mode, and that's when hasty decisions can be made."
+"These can involve emotionally charged situations, such as sudden death, divorce, or a long-term illness," she says.
+"People who wait too long may find themselves in a crisis mode, and that's when hasty decisions can be made."

 Evaluate the options